Nutrition and Dietetics Admissions

 - Applicants must hold an appropriate baccalaureate degree from a four-year college or university or its international equivalent with a 3.0 GPA or better.

 - The following prerequisite courses are required.
-They do not need to be completed at the time of application, but applicants must show that they will be able to complete them prior to enrolling in the program, if admitted.
-Pre-requisites may be completed at most any regionally accredited 2- or 4-year institution.
+They do not need to be completed at the time of application, but applicants must show that they will be able to complete them prior to enrolling in the program if admitted.
+Applicants should have no more than two remaining pre-requisites to complete during the spring and summer terms before enrolling.
+Pre-requisites may be completed at most any regionally accredited two- or four-year institution.

 - Chemistry (Chemistry I and Lab, Chemistry II and Lab, and at least one semester of Organic*)